couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/integration-with-libcouchbase.markdown

 step1 $ ./autogen.sh && ./configure && make
 ```

-As the client for the echo application, any telnet-like application will be
+As a client for an echo application, we can build any telnet-like application.
-adequate, such as telnet, nc etc. The following listing simulates two terminals
+The following listing simulates two terminals by splitting them with a vertical
-by splitting them with vertical line:
+line:

 ```